-“SafeTStops” offer travelers along East Africa's busy highways HIV-prevention services along with food and fuel.
+“SafeTStops” offered travelers along East Africa's busy highways HIV-prevention services along with food and fuel.
+Photo: Wendy Stone.

 Project in East Africa tackles infection hot spots along highways